Holger's

 extends Object

 makes it very easy to implement both, Enumeration and Iterator.
-The only abstract method is getNextObject().
+The only abstract method is getNextElement().
+Additionally, this class also implements Iterable for most code flexibility.
 This method is to supply the next object until it throws an exception, which marks that the last object was reached.
 By default, returning null also marks the end of the iteration; in consequence, the next() never returns null in this case.
-You can change this behavior to allow an enumeration to return null as a valid element by calling setAllowNull(true).
+You can change this behavior to allow an enumeration to return null as a valid element by calling setAllowNull(true) and you can also call setPropagateException(boolean) to have an exception thrown instead of having it mark the end of an iteration.
 In addition, this class supplies convenient static methods to convert an Enumeration to an Iterator and vice versa.

 Since: